Roman law: Pre-classical period

-In the period between about 201 to 27 BC, we can see the development of more flexible laws to match the needs of the time.
-In addition to the old and formal ius civile a new juridical class is created: the ius honorarium, which can be defined as "The law introduced by the magistrates who had the right to promulgate edicts in order to support, supplement or correct the existing law."
-With this new law the old formalism is being abandoned and new more flexible principles of ius gentium are used.
+In the period between about 201 to 27 BC, more flexible laws developed to match the needs of the time.
+In addition to the old and formal ius civile, a new juridical class was created: the ius honorarium: "The law introduced by the magistrates who had the right to promulgate edicts in order to support, supplement or correct the existing law."
+With this new law the old formalism was abandoned, and more flexible principles of ius gentium ("law of the nations") were used.

 The adaptation of law to new needs was given over to juridical practice, to magistrates, and especially to the praetors.
-A praetor was not a legislator and did not technically create new law when he issued his edicts (magistratuum edicta).
-In fact, the results of his rulings enjoyed legal protection (actionem dare) and were in effect often the source of new legal rules.
-A praetor's successor was not bound by the edicts of his predecessor; however, he did take rules from edicts of his predecessor that had proved to be useful.
+Though the praetors were not legislators and did not technically create new law when he issued his edicts (magistratuum edicta), the results of his rulings enjoyed legal protection (actionem dare) and were in effect often the source of new legal rules.
+A praetor's successor was not bound by the edicts of his predecessor.
+However, he did take rules from edicts of his predecessor that had proved to be useful.
 In this way a constant content was created that proceeded from edict to edict (edictum traslatitium).